MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-integration-with-commerce.md

   - FraudProtection
 search.audienceType:
   - admin
-title: Integrate loss prevention with Dynamics 365 Commerce
+title: Loss prevention integration with Dynamics 365 Commerce

 ---

-# Integrate loss prevention with Dynamics 365 Commerce
+# Loss prevention integration with Dynamics 365 Commerce

 In Microsoft Dynamics 365 Fraud Protection, loss prevention is a cloud-based solution designed to help retailers like you decrease in-store fraud costs and improve operational efficiencies and revenue.
 It allows you to combat fraud associated with returns, discounts, merchandise mishandling, and inventory turn-over.